tomasw23/313/sparkAdaCodeLecture/sect3c/example3c-15/README.txt

 gnatmake main.adb
 succeeds

-gnatprove -P main.gpr --proof=per_path
-gives an error
-main.adb:10:07: warning: actuals for this call may be in wrong order
+Although we have spark_mode(off) the command gnatprove -P main.gpr --proof=per_path gives an error main.adb:17:07: warning: actuals for this call may be in wrong order [-gnatw.p]

-referring to the statement
+It is referring to the statement
 Exchange(Y,X);
-I don't understand this message.
+it spots that the variables have the same names but are used in different order.
+If one replaces X,Y by A,B the problem disappears.